El Concierto: Background and release

 In 1994 Miguel released his tenth studio album, Segundo Romance.
 It is follow-up to his 1991 album Romance where Miguel records a collection of classic boleros and Latin American standards.
 It sold over one million copies within two days of its release, and was certified platinum in the United States for shipping one million copies, making Miguel the first Latin artist with two platinum discs in the U.S. (the other is Romance).
 To further promote the album Miguel began his Segundo Romance Tour with 16 shows at the National Auditorium in Mexico City, which drew an audience of over 155,000.
 The singer performed throughout Mexico, the United States, Peru, and Argentina until 31 December 1994, when the tour concluded in Acapulco.
 His sixteen performances at the National Auditorium in Mexico City and two concerts at the Estadio Vélez in Buenos Aires were filmed for inclusion in a live album.

 It was made available in four formats: a double live audio CD, cassette, Laserdisc, and video.
 The formats included the full performances of 28 songs from the concerts.
 The album was released on 17 October 1995.
 El Concierto includes three live renditions of José Alfredo Jiménez's songs: "Si Nos Dejan", "Amanecí en Tus Brazos", and "El Rey".
 During these performances, Miguel was accompanied by Mariachi 2000 led by Cutberto Pérez.
 "Si Nos Dejan" was released as a single for the album on 30 August 1995.
 The song reached number one on the Billboard Hot Latin Songs chart, becoming his twelfth number one song on the chart.
-"Amanecí en Tus Brazos" was released as the second single on December 1995 and peaked at number three on the Hot Latin Songs charts.
+It also topped the ranchera charts in Mexico.
+"Amanecí en Tus Brazos" was released as the second single in December 1995 and peaked at number three on the Hot Latin Songs charts and number one on the ranchera charts in Mexico.
 The live version of "Hasta Que Me Olvides" was released as a promotional single in Spain.
+In addition to the singles, "El Rey" peaked at number seven on the ranchera charts in Mexico.

 To further promote the album, Miguel launched the El Concierto Tour which began on 15 September 1995 at the Circus Maximus Showroom in Las Vegas, Nevada and performed across several cities in the United States.
-The setlist consists of previously-recorded pop tracks and ballads, boleros from his Romance albums, and the mariachi songs from El Concierto.
+The setlist consists of previously recorded pop tracks and ballads, boleros from his Romance albums, and the mariachi songs from El Concierto.
 The tour concluded on 31 in Acapulco.